owagner/logic4mqtt/README.md

 Changelog
 ---------
+* 0.21 - 2015/06/07 - owagner
+  - API: actually changed Events.setValue() and storeValue() array signatures to accept Object[] instead of Collection<?>, as the latter caused ambiguity with passing plain objects

 * 0.20 - 2015/06/06 - owagner
   - API: added Events.getValues()
   - API: support Events.setValue() and Events.storeValue() with arrays as values